-- 1. Move the shipping container close to the intended installation location, leave it on the floor - 2.
+- 1. Move the shipping container close to the intended installation location, leave it on the floor. - 2.
+Remove plastic bag, tape, staples, and strip from the top of the box. - 3.
 Cut the two vertical packing straps, and open the top of the box.
-Remove the insert from the top of the box, which can contain the booster, converter, and the toolkit.
-Set the insert box aside - 3.
+Remove the insert from the top of the box.
+Set the insert box aside. - 4.
 Remove the staples at the bottom of the protective box.
 Lift the protective box off the pallet.
-Flatten the box and lay it next to the pallet (you will lay the stand on it soon)
+Flatten the box and lay it next to the pallet (you will lay the stand on it soon).